sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/cloud-fundamental.md

 AWS WAF helps protects your website from common attack techniques like SQL injection and Cross-Site Scripting (XSS).

 WAF can only monitor IP addresses, HTTP headers, HTTP body, and URI strings.

+## IAM-Identity & Access Management

+Identity & Access Management (IAM) is an AWS service that allows us to configure who can access our AWS account, services, or even applications running in our account.
+IAM is a global service and is automatically available across ALL regions.

+### user

+IAM 用户可以是人员或某种服务

+A person or service that interacts with services or applications running in your AWS account.

+### IAM group

+A collection of users.

+### IAM Role

+Identity with permissions or a set of privileges.具有权限或一组特权的标识。

+### Policy

+Defines granular level permissions.定义粒度级权限。

+使用JSON 创建Policy，policy派生users，groups，roles

+secure root account is by using Multi Factor Authentication(MFA)

+### EC2 Security Group

+EC2 Security Group 不是IAM的一部分，是和EC2 实例相关，相当于为虚拟服务器创建一个防护墙，只和EC2相关

+习题

+You can ;

+create policies in JSON using the visual editor or the JSON editor in the IAM console.

+### 实习 IAM:

+#### Topics Covered:

+By the end of this lab, you will be able to:

+- Create an IAM policy using the visual editor.

+#### Steps:

+1. Create a Policy
+   - On the AWS Management Console page, type `IAM` in the `Find Services` box and then select `IAM`.
+   - Click on `Policies` on the left-hand side.
+   - Click `Create policy`.
+   - Next to `Service`, click `Choose a service`.
+   - In the selection box, type `S3`.
+   - Select `S3`.
+   - Specify the actions allowed in S3 by clicking on `List`.
+   - Expand the `Read` action by clicking on the arrow next to it, then select `GetObject`.
+   - Next in the `Resources` section, ensure `Specific` is selected, and select the `Any` checkboxes next to `bucket` and `object`.
+   - Then click on `Review policy`.
+   - Enter a name for your policy in the `Name` box.
+   - Then click on `Create policy`.
+2. Review Policy
+   - After your policy is created, enter the name of the policy you just created in the `Filter policies` text box.
+   - Click on the name of your policy.
+   - Review the JSON for the policy you just created on the `Permissions` tab.
+   - Click on the `Policy usage` tab to see if this policy is in use.
+Notice this policy is not attached to any resources yet.